How to Make Clay Bricks - All You Need to Know About Them

 Grey Brick Oxide - Chrome Flour

-Due to its highly corrosion-resistant nature, chrome flour is also used to produce magnesia chrome refractories that are used in non-ferrous metals like copper, lead, and zinc.
+Due to its highly corrosion and chemical resistant nature, chrome flour is used to produce magnesia chrome refractories that are especially well suited to non-ferrous metals like copper, lead, and zinc furnace linings.
 These bricks are suitable for the following:

 - Electric arc furnaces